tarantool/doc/doc/how-to/vshard_quick.rst

 Building the application
 ------------------------

-In the terminal, open a directory where the :ref:`tt environment is created <vshard-quick-start-creating-app>`.
+In the terminal, open the :ref:`tt environment directory <vshard-quick-start-creating-app>`.
 Then, execute the ``tt build`` command:

 .. code-block:: console